 • Cost: Condado 1BR from $1,500/month; Santurce 1BR from $1,100/month

-• Best for: Professionals who need reliable infrastructure and urban walkability without sacrificing lifestyle
+• Best for: Professionals who need reliable infrastructure and urban walkability

 digital nomad guide to puerto rico taxes towns reality 3

-Ponce — focused work, southern calm, affordable rent
+Ponce — focused work and southern calm

 • Location: South coast, approximately 75 miles (120 km) from San Juan